-The Canada National Energy Board granted the project an LNG export license in December 2013, which was in turn approved by the Canadian Federal Cabinet in March 2014, allowing for up to 30 million metric tonnes per year of liquefied natural gas to be exported to global markets.
+The Canadian National Energy Board granted the project an LNG export license in December 2013, which was then approved by the Canadian Federal Cabinet in March 2014, allowing for up to 30 million metric tonnes per year of liquefied natural gas to be exported to global markets.
+On July 28, 2106, WCC LNG received a 15-year extension to its export license from 25 years to 40 years.

 Utilizing LNG carriers, shipping frequency would be about one vessel per day at full capacity.